Workpay icon

 Several factors, such as the size of the business, business growth, employee benefits, taxes, and federal laws, can determine which payroll system to use.
 As mentioned earlier, there are four types of payroll systems.
 Therefore, businesses should look at the mentioned factors to choose a suitable payroll system.

-Once a payroll system is established, create a policy ensuring proper payroll processing and management.
-It does not matter whether one is using an in-house or outsourced payroll.
+Once a payroll system is established, create a policy ensuring proper processing and management.
+It does not matter whether one is using an in-house or outsourced one.
 Essential elements to consider in the payroll policy include:

 1. Pay Dates